What Is Flooding? Psychology Of Coping With Trauma, Anxiety, Phobias, And OCD

 For other (non-animal) phobias, such as being in a moving vehicle or being afraid of the dark, they can easily and immediately be placed safely into these situations and required to remain in them until the appropriate calming techniques are applied, and the association with fear begins to wane as they realize no harm is coming to them in the process.

 One of the key problems with flooding as a treatment for phobias is lack of submission to this form of treatment by the patient or a quick removal from the stimuli before the exposure therapy has had time to re-condition their responses to their specific fears.
 If this occurs, they have been exposed to their harshest symptoms and still must work to heal.

 Flooding As A Tool To Overcome OCD

 The ritualistic behaviors displayed by someone with Obsessive-Compulsive Disorder are often due to underlying fears that a person may feel the repetitive and often specifically-numbered actions may resolve or prevent from happening.

-Flooding in this context allows the individual in treatment to be fully immersed into a situation that would trigger their compulsive behaviors, yet their mental health professional will guide them in not engaging in any of them while experiencing distress.
+Flooding in this context allows the individual in treatment to be fully immersed in a situation that would trigger their compulsive behaviors, yet their mental health professional will guide them in not engaging in any of them while experiencing distress.
 This can be anything from coming into contact with "contaminated" surfaces (whether truly contaminated or not) to addressing certain thoughts that provoke obsessive-compulsive behaviors.

 In Obsessive-Compulsive Disorder, these disruptive and compulsive behaviors are often an avoidance tactic to circumvent experiencing certain fears.
 The individual has usually convinced themselves that the behaviors are somehow preventative actions (or effectively are- like excessive handwashing due to fear of germs- but have grown to the extent that is unreasonable and unhealthy) against the particular negative stimuli.
 OCD becomes an issue when these behaviors begin affecting an individual’s life.
 By not allowing oneself to indulge in these ritualistic activities, yet still being exposed to whatever it may be that triggers them, this form of exposure therapy is helping the person to learn that their obsessive-compulsive actions have no significant impact on the outcome on the situation or concern at hand.
 This also allows them to realize that they can handle the amount of anxiety induced by a situation without always relying on their ritualistic behaviors.

 Further Information Regarding Flooding